TaiwoG1/ActiveDirectoryLab1/README.md

 <br />

-For a detailed breakdown of the technical implementation, specific configurations, and in-depth analysis, please refer to the [Full Project Report (PDF/Docx/Link)] <br />
+For a detailed breakdown of the technical implementation, specific configurations, and in-depth analysis, please refer to the [Full Project Report] <br />